UK police to investigate Downing Street lockdown parties | DW | 25.01.2022

 The probe follows allegations surrounding Downing Street parties that the police force had previously declined investigating.

-Dick said police had waited to start an investigation because it would "not normally be a proportionate use of officers time" to probe the allegations so long after they were said to have taken place.
+She said police had waited to start an investigation because it would "not normally be a proportionate use of officers time" to probe allegations that surfaced so long after they were said to have taken place.

 One of the parties — a birthday celebration for Johnson himself — allegedly took place during the first COVID-19 lockdown in June 2020.
 At that time, social gatherings indoors were banned.